carlosamcruz/BCAPP/README.md

 # BCAPP

-Technically, this template works as user interface for WOC, GorillaPool e Bitails APIs, that allows the user to use the Bitcoin Blockchain, sending TXs and reading TX's details with the help of these APIs.
+This Android project works as user interface for WOC, GorillaPool e Bitails APIs, that allows the user to use the Bitcoin Blockchain, sending TXs and reading TX's details with the help of these APIs.

 It is worth for Building Descentralized Application - DAPP on Android Platform using the Bitcoin Network